OpenAstroTech/OpenAstroTracker-Firmware-Config-Web/README.md

 # Roadmap
 - Bluetooth - not currently queried.
-- Dark mode support?
+- Dark mode support.

-# Getting Started
+# Using Source code

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you want to constribute to stig project, you'll need to get the source code.
+If you want to just use it, simply go to https://config.openastrotech.com

 ## Available Scripts